lixitrixi/cs4201-p2/README.md

 # Usage

-Various example programs (including the initial 6) are available in `src/Tests.hs`.
-You may select example programs to compile by passing their ID to the program.
-This will print the resulting Java code:
+Various example programs (including the initial 5) are available in `src/Tests.hs`.
+You may select example programs to compile by passing their ID to the program:

     src/Main 1

-A script is provided to automate compiling and executing a given example program, and prints the output to the terminal:
+A script is provided to automate compiling and executing a given example program, and print the output to the terminal:

     ./run.sh 1
     # output: 6